danster/aws_vpc_viewer/README.md

 ```
 $ cd /path/to/aws_vpc_viewer/
-$ /bin/bash painter.sh # draws the network topology of your vpc on AWS into a png photo.
+$ /bin/bash painter.sh # draws the network topology of your vpc on AWS into png photoes.
-$ /bin/bash reporter.sh # formats the information of ec2, s3, elb, rds to Excel-Formatted reports.

-> ./AWS_VPC.png is the network topology of your vpc on AWS
-> ./*.xlsx are the Excel-Formatted reports
 ```